Gunivers/Bookshelf/docs/contribute/metadata.md

 # 🔖 Metadata

-To facilitate the work of bots such as the incoming Bookshelf Manager, each feature, module and data pack should declare some metadata.
+To facilitate the work of bots such as the incoming Bookshelf Manager, each feature, module, and data pack should declare some metadata.
 The Bookshelf contributor should specify some of them manually.
-These metadata are then used to produce more complete metadata files a bot can consume.
+These metadata are then used to produce more complete metadata files that a bot can consume.
-To generate the full metadata, the Bookshelf contributor must execute the metadata generators in `scripts/all.ipynb` notebook (requires Python, see `scripts/pyproject.toml` file).
+To generate the full metadata, the Bookshelf contributor must execute the metadata generators in the `scripts/all.ipynb` notebook (requires Python, see the `scripts/pyproject.toml` file).
-All metadata are verified by the CI/CD pipeline (see [contribution validation page](project:../contribute/contribution-validation.md)).
+All metadata are verified by the CI/CD pipeline (see the [contribution validation page](project:../contribute/contribution-validation.md)).

 ## ⭐ Feature metadata